The Atheist and the Parrotfish

 Nephrologist Cullen Brodie’s disbelief in the afterlife is tested when a cross-dressing transplant patient exhibits behaviors and traits of his female organ donor—details about whom the patient inexplicably knows.
 The patient’s eerie knowledge of his donor’s greatest secret forces Cullen to consider the unimaginable: transmigration of a human soul.

-Click that button to order from other retailers.
+CLICK HERE to order from most other online retailers.

 ~~~~~